sonatype/nexus-iq-server-ha/chart/README.md

    --set hpa.resources.memory.enabled=true
    ```

-Note that HPA requires metrics-server to be installed in the cluster.
-If you are using EKS, you can install it by
+HPA requires metrics-server to be installed in the cluster.
+You can install it by
 running the following
 command: `kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml`
 Also, defined resources limits for all the containers in the cluster are required for HPA to be able to properly compute